allenokech/Music-Playlist-App/README.md

 Below is an entity relationship diagram (ERD) showcasing the structure of the database.

 ### Project Tracking
 This is where the project backlog is stored, highlighting each individual task broken down from the project epic.
-User stories have also been documented to emphasise the key functions expected from the CRUD application from the users' perspective.
+User stories have also been documented to emphasise the key functions expected from the CRUD application from the user's perspective.

 ### Risk Assessment
 The risk assessment for this project can be located here: